andrewpey/vtland/_posts/2019-12-25-modding-contest.md

 * Upload it to the mod gallery
 * And let the world (and us) know in the `#modding` channel on our [Discord](//discord.gg/voxeltycoon)

-In a few days, we'll choose the winner.
+We'll choose the winner on **December 31st**.
 As a prize, your decorations will be featured right in the game!

 Cheers! 🎅